-- 2 tablespoons corn, canola or vegetable oil
+- 1½ tablespoons vegetable oil

 - 1 onion, chopped

-- 1/4 teaspoon freshly ground black pepper
+- Salt and freshly ground black pepper (optional)

 1. In a large skillet, heat oil over medium heat.
 Add onion and sauté until it starts to wilt, about 4 minutes.